 Affirmative Action Procedures Are in Place

 Both in the private and public sector, these policies look to level disadvantages.
-Despite criticisms, these programs can be very effective.
+Data has shown the effectiveness of these programs.